maker0101/Todoist_Clone/README.md

 ### Security 🔒

 Creating separate production and development environments in firebase should enhance the app's security.
 This would allow you for example to remove `localhost` from the list of authorized domains.
-In addition, firestore security rules could be stricter on the development version.
+In addition, firestore security rules could be stricter in the development version.

 In addition, adding more advanced form data validations should increase the app's security further, reducing the threat, e.g. from SQL injection attacks.